maykinmedia/open-producten/docs/installation/index.rst

   * Open Producten: ``open-producten.<organization.local>``
   * `Open Notificaties`_: ``open-notificaties.<organization.local>``

+    .. note:: notifications can be disabled using ``NOTIFICATIONS_DISABLED`` :ref:`installation_env_config`.

-  The machine(s) do not need to be publically accessible and do not need a public DNS entry.
+  The machine(s) do not need to be publicly accessible and do not need a public DNS entry.
 In some cases, you might want this but it's not recommended.
 The same machine can be used for both Open Producten and `Open Notificaties`_.